Advertiser Disclosure

 - Utah conventional mortgages: To qualify for a conventional mortgage, you’ll need a minimum credit score of 620 and a debt-to-income (DTI) ratio of no more than 45 percent.
 With a down payment of less than 20 percent, you’ll need to pay private mortgage insurance (PMI), as well.

 - Utah FHA loans: If your credit history disqualifies you from a conventional mortgage, you might be able to obtain a loan insured by the Federal Housing Administration (FHA).
-If you have a down payment of at least 3.5 percent, you could qualify for this type of loan with a credit score as low as 580.
+If you have a down payment of at least 3.5 percent, you could qualify for an FHA loan with a credit score as low as 580.

 - Utah VA loans: If you’re a veteran or active-duty member of the military, you might qualify for a mortgage guaranteed by the Department of Veterans Affairs (VA).
 A VA loan doesn’t require a down payment or mortgage insurance, but you do need to pay a funding fee, which ranges from 1.25 percent to 3.3 percent.